 - What are the camp's values and philosophies?
 What makes the camp special? - Is the camp co-ed?
 What is the interaction like between different ages and different genders? - What is the size of the camp?
 How are the campers grouped?
 How many kids are in each bunk? - What percent of campers return each year? - What is the total cost of the camp?
-Are there specialty programs or trips that cost extra? - · How does the camp ensure campers' safety and security? - How are behavioral and disciplinary problems handled? - What is the camp's technology policy? - Does the camp offer transportation to and/or from camp? - What is the camper to staff ratio? - Tell me about your campers.
-Are there other families that look like mine?
+Are there specialty programs or trips that cost extra?
+Will you need to provide spending money? - How does the camp ensure campers' safety and security?
+How is security handled out of camp? - How are behavioral and disciplinary problems handled? - What is the camp's technology policy? - Does the camp offer transportation to and/or from camp? - What is the minimum age of the counselors?
+What kind of staff training is provided? - What is the camper to staff ratio?